xbenyx/h2p_automation/README.md

 ## Usage Examples

-### Scenario 1: Automated Hashlist Creation
+### 1: Automated Hashlist Creation

 1. **Drop Hashes into Remote Directory**: Place a text file containing hashes in the designated remote directory (`remote_directory_get`).
 The tool will automatically detect and process the file.

 2. **Automatic Hashlist Creation**: Upon detecting the file, the tool will read the hashes and generate a corresponding hashlist in Hashtopolis using the provided configuration settings.

-3. **Task Generation**: After creating the hashlist, the tool will analyze the hashmode and initiate the appropriate attack tasks according to the predefined templates in the `hashmode.json` configuration file.
+3. **Task Generation**: After creating the hashlist, the tool will analyze the hashmode and initiate the appropriate attack(tasks) according to the predefined templates in the `hashmode.json` configuration file.

-### Scenario 2: Attack Task Execution
+### 2: Attack Task Execution

-1. **Hashlist Cracking**: Once the attack tasks are created, Hashtopolis will begin cracking the hashes using the specified attack methods and resources.
+1. **Hashlist Cracking**: Once the attack(tasks) are created, Hashtopolis will begin cracking the hashes using the specified attack methods and resources.

-2. **Status Monitoring**: The tool continuously monitors the status of the attack tasks and hashlists in Hashtopolis.
+2. **Status Monitoring**: The tool continuously monitors the status of the hashlists, waiting for any crack.

 3. **Email Notifications (Optional)**: If configured, the tool can send email notifications at specified intervals to update users on the progress and status of the cracking operations.

-### Scenario 3: Post-Cracking Actions
+### 3: Post-Cracking Actions

 1. **Result Reporting**: Upon successful cracking of hashes, the tool generates a report containing the cracked passwords and other relevant information.